pivotal/docs-tap/app-live-view/configuring-apps/convention-server.hbs.md

 >**Note** Application Live View conventions now supports only Steeltoe applications.
 Spring Boot conventions supports both Spring Boot and Spring Cloud Gateway applications.
 For more information about Spring Boot conventions, see [Enable Application Live View with Spring Boot apps](../../spring-boot-conventions/enabling-app-live-view.hbs.md)

-To run Application Live View with Steeltoe apps, the Spring Boot convention recognizes PodIntents and adds the following metadata labels:
+To run Application Live View with Steeltoe apps, the Application Live View convention recognizes PodIntents and adds the following metadata labels:

 - `tanzu.app.live.view: "true"`: Enables the connector to observe application pod.
 - `tanzu.app.live.view.application.name: APPLICATION-NAME`: Identifies the app name to be used internally by Application Live View.